 Over the course of my musical career, I have been involved with many different musical projects including two original bands that played songs that I wrote and arranged.
 One of these was the blues-rock band “Last Day Down” where I co-wrote all of the tunes with Ferrill Gibbs and the other was named “Soul Kitchen”, an Allman Brothers and Santana inspired jam band.
 Soul Kitchen consisted of drums, bass, guitar, keys, and sax.
 It was a really fun band that also happened to win a Battle of the Bands at Tasty World in Athens Ga.
 Last Day Down ended up winning a Battle of the Bands at the Ga Theatre.

 I then joined up with Clarence Cameron, a highly regarded blues singer in Athens Ga, The Healers, Don’t Know Blues Band, (AJ Adams from Vigilantes of Love, Jason Fuller formerly of Ween, Carlton Owens formerly with John Mayer), and Betsy Franck among many other bands that I have played with throughout the years in the town of Athens Ga.

-In 2007 I began playing exclusively with The Highballs a wedding and event band where I learned so much about different styles of music and what is involved in putting on a truly professional show.
+In 2007 I began playing exclusively with The Highballs a wedding and event band where I learned about performing a wide variety of music and what is involved in putting on a professional show.

-After playing the guitar for about 4 years, my friend Nathan Shiver, bassist in my current band Highway 31, asked me if I wanted to start teaching guitar at a music store where he was also teaching.
+After playing the guitar for about 4 years, my friend Nathan Shiver, bassist in my current band at the time called Highway 31, asked me if I wanted to start teaching guitar at a music store where he was also teaching.
 I said yes and immediately quit my job working at Sears and started teaching about 30 students a week at Jubilee Music in Fairhope, Alabama.
-This was about 1995.
+This was in 1995.
 It was pretty overwhelming, to say the least, but this is where I learned about teaching all different ages about playing the guitar.

 There is definitely a learning curve to showing someone how to learn the guitar efficiently and properly while maintaining the student’s interest.
 Looking at concepts and techniques through someone else’s perspective is a skill I tried to develop early on and still try to find better ways of teaching guitar to students.